 Then there are the two types of aluminum cookware pans - cast aluminum and hard anodized aluminum.
 What are the differences?
 Let’s find out.

 Hard anodized aluminum is what the name suggests it to be, an aluminum pan that has been hardened through an oxidation process to make it more durable and rust and corrosion resistant.
 These pans are also usually coated with a nonstick surface that makes cleaning easy.
+(We have a list of the best cleaning tools when grilling.)

 Lastly, cast aluminum grill pans are basically created from scratch.
 Manufacturers use molten aluminum and pour it into a mold to create the pan you see.
 Compared to a seasoned cast iron grill, cast aluminum grill pans are lighter weight, and they also come with a non-stick coating.